MR-UNKNOWN8014/system-info-dashboard/README.md

 # CLI System Info Dashboard

 A terminal-based system monitoring dashboard built with Python and `psutil`.
-Displays live CPU, RAM, Disk, Network, and Process info with color-coded progress bars and a flicker free live watch mode.
+Displays live CPU, RAM, Disk, Network, and Process info with color-coded progress bars, a flicker-free live watch mode, and export to JSON, HTML, or CSV.

 ---